nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SOCompiler home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoCompiler home folder.

 **Q**: What if my module has no zoom links?
 What if I don't have the contact number of my Teaching Assistant?<br>
 **A**: When adding a Module, all fields except `MODULE_CODE` are optional.
 When adding a contact, all fields except